 - Build up lexical and communication skills that are adapted to their needs and interests

 - Develop accurate pronunciation, articulation and rhythm

 - Acquire a general awareness of French grammar and an understanding of how the language “works”, through activities of observation and classification

 - Approach French culture and traditional festivals, cooking recipes, songs and stories, family life, leisure activities

 Students learn the French language as a whole process, gradually refining the different skills that make up the language process.
 Those skills, speaking, listening, writing and reading, are viewed as interrelated processes.
 However, given the age of the students and their early stage of learning, the emphasis will be put on comprehension rather than production.
 Structure and vocabulary are presented in dialogues, songs, rhymes and poems, stories and exercises.
 As much as possible, classes are conducted in French.

 Japanese is the language of the host country of our school.
 Through the study of Japanese language, students not only develop the ability to use the language effectively for purposes of practical communication, but also provide insights and appreciation of the Japanese people and their culture.

 In Grade 3 the Japanese Language program will provide four levels of basic instruction.
 Two of the levels, Japanese as a Second Language (JS) are designed for foreigners and the other two levels, Japanese as a First Language (JF) are designed for native speakers.
 Each level of Japanese will build upon the previous level and will provide a basic foundation in Japanese language.
-This language program begins at grade two and goes through grade twelve.
+This language program begins at grade one and goes through grade twelve.